world-maplogo-only

 When is the next Sixth Street Specialty Lending dividend paid?

-Sixth Street Specialty Lending pays dividends on a monthly basis, typically around February, March, May, June, August, September, November, or December, but the exact dates can vary each year.
+Sixth Street Specialty Lending pays dividends on a quarterly basis, typically around February, March, May, June, August, September, November, or December, but the exact dates can vary each year.

 Will Sixth Street Specialty Lending increase its dividend?